Concert Health Completes $14M Series A Financing To Deliver Evidence-based Behavioral Health Services At Scale

 About Concert Health

 Concert Health is building America’s best and largest behavioral health medical group.
 Through Collaborative Care Management, an evidence-based model for treating depression and anxiety in primary care settings, Concert makes it easy for primary care physicians to deliver high-quality behavioral health care and improve clinical outcomes.
-Concert’s turnkey behavioral health services, which include an expert clinical team and a powerful technology platform, are available through partnerships with medical groups and health systems in seven states: Arizona, California, Connecticut, Florida, New Mexico, New York, and North Carolina.
+Concert’s turnkey behavioral health services, which include an expert clinical team and a powerful technology platform, are available through partnerships with medical groups and health systems.
 To learn more about Concert Health’s approach, visit concerthealth.io.Concert Health, Inc. is an administrative and managerial services company affiliated with several professional corporations that deliver medical services.
 Together, these organizations operate under the “Concert Health” brand.